Water & Heat

 -

-Storage favors stability over access
+Storage favors stability over frequent access

 -

-Cooking favors continuity over speed
+Cooking favors continuity rather than speed

 -

-Object Families (Grouped by Role)
+Object Families

 Water Cooling & Storage